 Investigative reporter Anabel Hernández risked her life securing access to internal documents and surveillance footage to write her gripping exposé that implicates the most powerful people in Mexico.
 A Massacre in Mexico is the definitive account of one of the country’s most shocking flashpoints: the kidnap and suspected murder of 43 student activists and the subsequent cover-up that stunned a nation.
-Annabel appears in conversation with ABC Radio’s Philip Clark.
+Anabel appears in conversation with ABC Radio’s Philip Clark.

 Find out more about Anabel Hernández: